hezninja/hezninja/README.md

 - 👋 Hi, I’m @hezninja, your friendly neighbourhood full-stack developer.
-- 👀 I like to build automated trading bots, write market analysis algorithms and experiment with quantum randomness.
+- 👀 I like to build automated trading bots, market analysis algorithms and experiment with quantum generators.
 - 🌱 Im a full-stack developer primarily developing Shopify Themes, Apps, Wordpress & custom React applications.
 - 📫 I'm down for collaboration on anything weird and out of the ordinary. me@hez.ninja